This post contains affiliate links.

-Hungry for risotto but looking for something a little healthier?
-Farro Risotto is the perfect dish.
+If you’re hungry for risotto but looking for something a little healthier, then farro risotto is the perfect dish.
 It’s packed with rich flavors and satisfies all of your creamy, cozy meal cravings.
+Plus, farro is more forgiving than rice, so this risotto requires much less babysitting.

 Here’s what you’ll need

-This healthy risotto features only 9 main ingredients, which together pack in loads of nutrients and flavor.
+This healthy risotto features only nine main ingredients, which together pack in loads of nutrients and flavor.

 - Onion and Garlic: The base of any good risotto!

-- Mushrooms: Next, slice up 8 oz of mushrooms, which should equal about 3 cups.
-You can use whatever type of mushroom you prefer – I used button mushrooms, but portobello and shiitake would also be great!.
+- Mushrooms: You can use whatever type of mushroom you prefer – I used button mushrooms, but portobello and shiitake would also be great!

-- Farro: Grab yourself 1 cup of uncooked whole farro (find it in the dry goods section of the grocery store, near the rice and quinoa!)
+- Farro: You can find farro in the dry goods section of the grocery store, near the rice and quinoa!

-- Vegetable Broth: To make the farro extra flavorful, we’re using 3 cups of vegetable broth (as opposed to using water).
-Check out my note on wine – a great way to add an extra flavor!
+- Vegetable Broth: To make the farro extra flavorful, we’re using 3 cups of vegetable broth (as opposed to water).
+Homemade vegetable broth or store-bought work fine.

-All in all, this farro risotto is a pretty low maintenance dinner.
-It’s a one-pan deal that involves sautéing the veggies before letting the farro and broth simmer.
+All in all, this farro risotto is a pretty low-maintenance one-pan dinner.

 Add the uncooked farro to the pan, stirring to combine.
-Let it cook for about 2 minutes.
-This toasts the farro and helps improve the texture in the end!
+Let it toast for about 2 minutes.

 Add-ons to try